 Set any swatch to be your current color.

 To set a swatch to be your current color, press and hold that swatch, then tap Set current color.
-It will then appear as your chosen color in your Color Button.
+The Swatch will then appear as the same color as your Active Color.

 Delete a Swatch